As part of the conference, we were delighted to offer the opportunity for delegates to engage with the VI Charity Sector Partnership workstreams.

-This session allows delegates the opportunity to find out more about the Crisis Response Plan.
-In addition, we would welcome suggestions on other potential scenarios and how partners can improve collaborative working when responding.
+This session allowed delegates the opportunity to find out more about the Crisis Response Plan.
+In addition, welcomed suggestions on other potential scenarios and how partners can improve collaborative working when responding.

 Mental Health and Well-being

-Amanda Hawkins, Chair of the Mental Health Committee will be joined by Mhairi Thurston, Senior Lecturer in Counselling and Researcher from Abertay University introduce an exciting project that the committee are working on to develop training for all frontline staff to enable them to screen for mental health.
+Amanda Hawkins, Chair of the Mental Health Committee was joined by Mhairi Thurston, Senior Lecturer in Counselling and Researcher from Abertay University to introduce an exciting project that the committee are working on to develop training for all frontline staff to enable them to screen for mental health.

-As delegates we would love to explore with you some of the issues you are your staff find in opening conversations about mental health.
-Feedback collected will be fed into the project and help us build the best training: addressing all fear and anxiety about talking about mental health and enable us to build a fit for purpose training program.
+As delegates were invited to explore some of the issues found in opening conversations about mental health.
+Feedback was collected and will be fed into the project and help the team to build the best training: addressing all fear and anxiety about talking about mental health and enable us to build a fit for purpose training program.

 Talent Development and Lived Experience Leadership

-In this session we will be exploring lived experience leadership and talent development: what it mean for us, why it’s needed in the sight loss sector and how your organisation can get involved.
+In this session we explored lived experience leadership and talent development: what it means for us, why it’s needed in the sight loss sector and how organisation can get involved.

-We will hear from Mark Upton, Chief Executive of Oxfordshire Association for the Blind, and Alison Evans, Executive Director of Blatchington Court Trust, about their experiences and reflections of leading local sight loss organisations as people with lived experience.
-Cathy Low, Director of Partnerships at TPT, will share the work of the national workstream, and Fiona Sanford, Visionary CEO, will discuss her journey in understanding the value of this work as someone without sight loss.
+We heard from Mark Upton, Chief Executive of Oxfordshire Association for the Blind, and Alison Evans, Executive Director of Blatchington Court Trust, about their experiences and reflections of leading local sight loss organisations as people with lived experience.
+Cathy Low, Director of Partnerships at TPT, shared the work of the national workstream, and Fiona Sanford, Visionary CEO, discussed her journey in understanding the value of this work as someone without sight loss.

-We will then have plenty of time for you to get involved in sharing your views, experiences, and questions, to help us inform this work going forward and how Visionary can support you.
-Questions and comments can also be submitted anonymously beforehand.
+We also allowed time for delegates to get involved in sharing views, experiences, and questions, to help us inform this work going forward and how Visionary can support you.

 Establishment of a Sector Wide Insight Base

-Join us on our quest to establish a single trusted source of truth for the whole sector (and beyond) to use.
-You will learn about our vision to create a Sector-wide Insight base collating insights, evidence, and statistics about the lives of blind and partially sighted people.
+During this session, the workstream leads shared their vision to create a Sector-wide Insight base collating insights, evidence, and statistics about the lives of blind and partially sighted people.

-We will update you on progress so far, and invite you to help us identify the audiences we should focus on, and what those audiences need from such a Hub to enable them to provide the best possible support for blind and partially sighted people.
+Delegates were updated on progress so far, and invited to help identify the audiences we should focus on, and what those audiences need from such a Hub to enable them to provide the best possible support for blind and partially sighted people.

 Sector Information Sharing Kickstarter

-The workshop will be a collaborative experience, enabling attendees to analyse the current method of information sharing across the sector, highlight any problems, share ideas and generate solutions to further develop how we share vital information relevant to our mutual customers.
+The workshop was a collaborative experience, enabling attendees to analyse the current method of information sharing across the sector, highlight any problems, share ideas and generate solutions to further develop how we share vital information relevant to our mutual customers.